PsA Frequently Asked Questions (FAQs) | Otezla® (apremilast)

 Calendar

-After your first 5 days, you will take Otezla twice daily—one pill in the morning and one at night.
-Be sure to take Otezla as directed by your doctor.
+Be sure to take your medication as directed by your healthcare professional.
 Learn more by clicking here.

 • What are the side effects of Otezla?

-The most common side effects of Otezla include diarrhea, nausea, headache, and upper respiratory tract infection.
-These are not all the possible side effects of Otezla.
+The most common side effects include diarrhea, nausea, upper respiratory tract infection, tension headache, and headache.
+These are not all the possible side effects.
 Ask your doctor about other potential side effects.

 Tell your doctor about any side effect that bothers you or does not go away.
-Learn more about the side effects of Otezla.
+Learn more about the side effects.

-• Are there certain medications I already take that could make Otezla less effective?
+• Are there certain medications I already take that could make my prescription less effective?

 Yes, so it’s important to discuss all the medications you’re currently taking with your doctor.
 It may help to compile a list, and bring it to your appointment.
-You can also ask a pharmacist if you should not take some medications with Otezla.
+You can also ask a pharmacist if you should not take some medications with Otezla/Otezla Extended-Release.

 • How many people have taken Otezla?